 Over the infinite expanse,

 Dissolved, like a drop of dew dead

 Lost in a super‑normal trance;

 The limit that I call my mind,

 The bounded thing I call my soul.

 In a completely different music genre, a poem by Fernando Pessoa was used as the lyrics of the song Cavaleiro Monge interpreted by Mariza, who sings mainly Fado, a traditional Portuguese music genre characterised by mournful tunes (although there are also a few songs with cheerful melodies).

-Other Portuguese poet who has had one of her poems serving as lyrics for a song is Florbela Espanca (1894–1930).
+Other Portuguese poet who has had one of her poems used as lyrics for a song is Florbela Espanca (1894–1930).
 Ser Poeta, a poem about love and poetry, was set to music by the band Trovante in 1987, and it’s still one of their most well-known songs.
-I chose the video below because it’s a live performance of the song where you can listen to thousands of people singing along, and there aren’t that many poems which so many people know the words of.
+I chose the video below because it’s a live performance of the song where you can listen to thousands of people singing along, and there aren’t that many poems that so many people know off by heart.

 Do you know any other artists, wherever they are from, who have set to music poems by famous writers?
 Tell me in the comments!